 There is a collection of commonly asked and concerned questions about HomePod by users.
 We will go through them.
 Hope you find it useful.

-2. Is it necessary to get AppleCare+ for HomePod?
+Q3: Is It Necessary to Get AppleCare+ for HomePod?

-AppleCare+ for HomePod is an economical way to protect HomePod.
+A: AppleCare+ for HomePod is an economical way to protect HomePod.
 Sometimes, your HomePod inevitably suffers from accidental damage.
-In such a case, repairing in Apple store will cost you a lot.
-However, if you have bought AppleCare+ for HomePod with $39, you can enjoy two-year accidental damage protection besides 24/7 technical support and extended warranty for two years.
+In such a case, repairing in the Apple store will cost you a lot.
+However, if you have bought AppleCare+ for HomePod for $39, you can enjoy two-year accidental damage protection besides 24/7 technical support and an extended warranty for two years.

 Q4: How Can I Restart My HomePod?

 A: HomePod is not designed with a restart button or a power switch to use.
 When you need to reboot your HomePod, you can unplug it from power source and then plug back in to restart it.
 Alternatively, open the HomePod app on your device > connect your device with HomePod through Bluetooth > go to "Settings" > choose and touch the "Reset HomePod" option to restart your HomePod.

 Q5: What If Blank White Screen Appears When Setting up a New HomePod?

 A: Generally speaking, reason for the white screen during the HomePod setup is a simple failure.
 When the Apple Music app is uninstalled or deleted from your device, this issue happens.
 To fix it, you just need to re-install Apple Music on your device.
 After that, start the HomePod settings again.
 If the setup process is interrupted by the message of subscription to Apple Music, you might choose "Not Now" to skip it to continue.